Ranjan Pal

 About

-Ranjan's primary research interest lies in the broad domain of cyber risk/resilience management in IT/IoT-driven information systems.
-He specializes in the design and analysis of principled, state-of-the-art interdisciplinary solutions to 'burning' strategic and governance issues hampering cyber-security improvement, using tools from decision science, algorithmics, economics, and applied probability.
+Ranjan's primary research interest lies in the broad domain of cyber risk/resilience management in IT/IoT-driven information systems (and their supply-chain ecosystems) that support enterprises built upon critical infrastructure.
+He specializes in the design, analysis, and simulation of principled, state-of-the-art interdisciplinary solutions to 'burning' strategic, operational, and governance issues hampering cybersecurity improvement, using tools from decision science, graph theory, economics, applied probability, algorithmics, and system dynamics.
+Ranjan pioneered the field of mathematical models adjudicating the market sustainability of cyber-insurance solutions.
+He also casually dabbles in the performance management of distributed IT systems.